-How to Create a 2D View from a 3D Model in AutoCAD 2014
+How to Create a 2D View from a 3D Model and Other 3D AutoCAD Tricks

 Click the Layout 1 tab near the lower-left corner of the screen.

 - Delete the existing viewport by clicking the viewport object (the frame of the viewport) and then pressing Delete.